STLSRV/software-security/labs/week01-threat-modeling/worksheet.md

 *Deliverable:* the boundary list, two owned-element reachability notes, one written chain, and the system claim.

 **Task 4 — Abuse cases & attacker personas (20 min)** · *Goal:* think like specific adversaries. *Steps:* define 2 personas (e.g. a curious logged-in user; an anonymous internet attacker) and write 2 abuse cases each against the sample app, tied to DFD elements. *Deliverable:* 4 abuse cases.
+Persona 1: "The Curious User"
+Characteristics: A typical application user or student on the same network who doesn't have malicious intent to damage the server, but is mischievous and likes to experiment with different parameters on their browser to see if the system allows them to do things beyond their permissions.
+Abuse Case 1: Spoofing
+Goal: To create fake posts in someone else's name (e.g., an admin or friend).
+DFD Elements Involved: Web Client $\to$ POST /notes $\to$ Flask Application $\to$ notes.db Method (The Attack): The user modifies the payload in the HTTP request sent to POST /notes by changing the 'owner' field to another person's name, as the system lacks authentication.
+The application then immediately saves the fake information to notes.db.
+Abuse Case 2: System File Spying (Information Disclosure)
+Goal: To find out what hidden files are on the server besides the uploaded files.
+DFD Elements Involved: Web Client $\to$ GET /files/<name> $\to$ Flask Application $\to$ uploads folder Method (The Attack): The user sends a GET request to /files/../../etc/passwd (Path Traversal) to trick the Flask Application into backtracking from the uploads folder, bypassing the boundaries to read the operating system's password file, and then displaying the results on the screen.

+Persona 2: "The External Saboteur" (External Attacker/Hacker)
+Characteristics: A malicious attacker from the public internet aiming to take over a system, destroy sensitive data, or crash applications to the point of rendering them unusable.
+Abuse Case 3: Database Tampering (Data Destruction)
+Goal: To destroy a database to render the system unusable or to delete evidence.
+DFD Elements Involved: Web Client $\to$ POST /upload $\to$ Flask Application $\to$ notes.db Method (The Attack): The hacker exploits an arbitrary-file-write vulnerability by naming the malware file or an empty file... ../../notes.db is then sent via POST /upload.
+The application overwrites the actual notes.db database in the Data Store with this file, resulting in the loss of all data for everyone.
+Abuse Case 4: Denial of Service (DoS)
+Goal: To crash the server and cut off access for legitimate users.
+DFD Elements Involved: Web Client $\to$ POST /upload $\to$ Flask Application $\to$ uploads folder Method (The Attack): Hackers write an automated script (bot) to repeatedly send requests to POST /upload, continuously uploading very large junk files.
+Because the application has no file size limits, the storage space in the uploads folder fills up quickly, causing the system to crash and become unable to accept any further commands.

 **Task 5 — Path-traversal deep-dive (25 min)** · *Goal:* analyze the riskiest flow. *Steps:* trace `/upload` → `/files/<name>`; explain how `../` in a filename escapes `uploads/`; sketch the secure design (`secure_filename`, store outside web root, allow-list extensions). *Deliverable:* the data flow + secure-design note.